carmenadriel/carmentandadjaja.github.io/README.md

 # carmentandadjaja.github.io

-My name is Carmen Tandadjaja and I am a candidate for a Bachelor's of Science Degree in Computer Information Systems in Pensacola Christian College, Florida.
+My name is Carmen Tandadjaja and this is my personal website.

-This is my very first GitHub pages where I will be sharing my achievements and projects I have done through my college career.
+I will be sharing my achievements and projects I have done through my college career and beyond.
-There might not be alot to see around here right now but I will try to update the webpage with new contents whenever possible.

 Thanks for checking out!